Personal Bankruptcy FAQs

 If your spouse hasn’t co-signed or guaranteed your debts, then your spouse will not be impacted by your bankruptcy filing.
 If they have co-signed, guaranteed or are joint on any of your debts, your spouse may also want to file bankruptcy, otherwise, they will be responsible to pay the debt in full.

 Income tax, GST and director’s liability for GST or source deduction debts up to the date of bankruptcy are dischargeable in your personal bankruptcy.

 Will my student loan be included?

-What would you do if you were me?
+What Would You do if You were Me?

 As Licensed Insolvency Trustees, we are asked this question all the time.
 We help you clearly lay out all of the options available to ensure you understand how each option would impact you.
-At this point we can provide you guidance on the options so that you can feel comfortable making the ultimate decision to take care of yourself and your family.
+At this point, we can provide you with guidance on the options so that you can feel comfortable making the ultimate decision to take care of yourself and your family.